oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Conditional Access Enabled| Device Based | To meet security and business requirements.
-This allows only approved and agency issued devices access to the Agency's resources.
+This allows only approved and organisation issued devices access to the organisation's resources.
 Agencies should avoid using Trusted IPs where possible and leverage Intune compliance.
 Compliance status is reported back to Azure AD and is evaluated with Conditional Access.

 Conditional Access Policy Design Decisions for all agencies and implementation types.